LGVProd/holbertonschool-shell/permissions/README.md

-7-Added script that adds execute permission to the owner, the group owner, and others, to the file in step 4 8-Added script that gives all permissions, but only to other users, to the file in step 4 9-Added script that sets the file in step 4 to a certain mode
+7-Added script that adds execute permission to the owner, the group owner, and others, to the file in step 4 8-Added script that gives all permissions, but only to other users, to the file in step 4 9-Added script that sets the file in step 4 to a certain mode 10-Added script that sets the mode of the file in step 4 to be the same as the mode of another file